mrhm-dev/full-stack-army/resources/lecture-103/README.md

     - To handle longer-lived sessions and improve security, refresh tokens can be used.
     - After authentication, the server can issue an additional token called a refresh token alongside the access token.
-    - The refresh token is use to obtain a new access token when the current one expires, without requiring the user to provide credentials again.
+    - The refresh token is used to obtain a new access token when the current one expires, without requiring the user to provide credentials again.
     - The server validates the refresh token and issues a new access token if it is valid.

 <br>

-5. Token Revocation and EXpiration:
+5. Token Revocation and Expiration:

-    - Tokens can have an expiration time, after which they are not longer valid.
+    - Tokens can have an expiration time, after which they are no longer valid.
     - Tokens can also be revoked by the server, for example, if a user logs out or if the token is compromised.
-    - Revocation ca be implemented by maintaining a blacklist or using token introspection mechanisms.
+    - Revocation can be implemented by maintaining a blacklist or using token introspection mechanisms.

 <br>